 Our membership year runs May – April of each year, and members are required to submit a filled-out membership renewal form and pay the annual membership fee.
 It is the responsibility of each member to self-monitor their membership status and ensure that their membership is maintained in good-standing.
 Reminder e-mails will be sent out throughout the year and good-standing membership is necessary for taking advantage of the membership-price for the Annual Education Day/AGM.

-Completed forms can be sent via email to firstname.lastname@example.org or mailed to the address on the form.
-Payment can be made via PayPal on our website or by mailing a cheque along with your completed form or via e-transfer to the ThAAA Treasurer e-mail address: firstname.lastname@example.org.
+Completed forms can be sent via email to email@example.com or mailed to the address on the form.
+Payment can be made via PayPal on our website, by mailing a cheque along with your completed form or via e-transfer to the ThAAA Treasurer e-mail address: firstname.lastname@example.org.

 Membership in the Therapy Assistant Association of Alberta is available to those working in health-care therapy assistant roles, as well as those interested in learning more or becoming involved in work being done by therapy assistants.